wbamberg/idl-reference/docs/nsIDownloadManager.md

 Creates an nsIDownload and adds it to be managed by the download manager.

-@param aSource The source URI of the transfer.
-Must not be null.

-@param aTarget The target URI of the transfer.
-Must not be null.

-@param aDisplayName The user-readable description of the transfer.
-                    Can be empty.

-@param aMIMEInfo The MIME info associated with the target,
-                 including MIME type and helper app when appropriate.
-                 This parameter is optional.

-@param startTime Time when the download started

-@param aTempFile The location of a temporary file; i.e. a file in which
-                 the received data will be stored, but which is not
-                 equal to the target file. (will be moved to the real
-                 target by the DownloadManager, when the download is
-                 finished).
-This will be null for all callers except for
-                 nsExternalHelperAppHandler.
-Addons should generally pass
-                 null for aTempFile.
-This will be moved to the real target
-                 by the download manager when the download is finished,
-                 and the action indicated by aMIMEInfo will be executed.

-@param aCancelable An object that can be used to abort the download.
-                   Must not be null.

-@param aIsPrivate Used to determine the privacy status of the new download.
-                  If true, the download is stored in a manner that leaves
-                  no permanent trace outside of the current private session.

-@return The newly created download item with the passed-in properties.

 @note This does not actually start a download.
 If you want to add and
       start a download, you need to create an nsIWebBrowserPersist, pass it